Evaluation of Transfer Credits

 Credit for Non-Collegiate Instruction

 Cal State Fullerton grants undergraduate degree credit for successful completion of non-collegiate instruction, either military or civilian, appropriate to the baccalaureate degree, which has been recommended by the Commission on Educational Credit and Credentials of the American Council on Education.
-The numbers of units allowed are those recommended in the Guide to the Evaluation of Educational Experience in the Armed Services and the National Guide to Educational Credit for Training Programs.
-Students who have at least one year of active military service may be granted four to 12 units of undergraduate credit.
-As per CSU policy, every effort should be made to assure that “military” credit is used to advance individuals toward degree completion.
+The number of units allowed are those recommended in the Guide to the Evaluation of Educational Experience in the Armed Services and the National Guide to Educational Credit for Training Programs.

 Credit for Prior Learning